Tight Bounds for Sparsifying Random CSPs: Introduction

-Now intuitively, for each assignment $\psi \in X$, the only satisfied constraints will be exactly those that contain \emph{all} of the distinguished vertices for that assignment.
-This effectively creates a partition of the constraints into $n^c$ disjoint classes, where for the class $X$ of assignments, no constraint is simultaneously satisfied by two different assignments.
-Thus, any sparsifier is forced to keep one satisfied constraint for each assignment, leading to an $\Omega(n^c)$ lower bound.
+Now intuitively, for an assignment $\psi \in X$, the only satisfied constraints will be exactly those that contain \emph{all} of the distinguished variables for that assignment.
+For each $V_i: i \in T$ there are $n$ choices of the distinguished variable, so this effectively creates a partition of the constraints into $n^c$ disjoint classes where no assignment $\psi \in X$ simultaneously satisfies constraints from \emph{two different classes}.
+Thus, for any sparsifier to ensure that every assignment in $X$ still satisfies at least one constraint, it must be the case that the sparsifier retains at least one constraint from each class, thus yielding an $n^c$ lower bound.

 On the upper bound front, our primary building block is the following claim:

 \begin{claim} Let $\psi \in \{0,1\}^{nr}$ be any assignment such that at least one constraint in $C$ is satisfied.
 Then, $\psi$ satisfies $\Omega(n^{r-c})$ constraints in $C$. \end{claim}